Qincheng Prison: Sleep

-Following the strict former-Soviet Union practice, until the early 1980s prisoners also had strict rules when they sleep: they must keep their hands above their sheets and they must face the peephole.
-Light will never be out when prisoners are asleep, because guards needs to check on prisoners.
-Prisoners are awoken by whistles at 7:00 in the morning sharp, and they go to bed at 21:00 sharp upon hearing whistles.
+Following the strict former-Soviet Union practice, until the early 1980s prisoners also had strict rules for when they sleep: they must keep their hands above their sheets and they must face the peephole.
+The lights remain on during sleep hours so that the guards can see them easier.
+Prisoners are awoken by whistles at exactly 7:00 in the morning, and they go to bed at 21:00 upon hearing the same whistles.

-Originally, high-ranking prisoners have military style bed sheets, but low-ranking prisoners have to sleep on top of straws on their beds.
-If the prisoner have vanished from the guards' view, the wardens would immediately be notified to go into the cell to check what is going on.
+Originally, high-ranking prisoners had military style bed sheets, while low-ranking prisoners had to sleep on a bed made of straw.

 Reading

 The regular reading material in the jail is People's Daily.
 Other reading materials includes publications in China provided to prisoners by the visiting relatives of prisoners.
 There is a prison library that only high-ranking prisoners were allowed to use.
-Most reading materials were originally donated by the former Nationalists classified as war criminals by the Communists, and consist mostly of works by Mao Zedong, Karl Marx, Friedrich Engels, and Joseph Stalin.
+Most reading materials were originally donated by former Nationalist political prisoners, and consist mostly of works by Mao Zedong, Karl Marx, Friedrich Engels, and Joseph Stalin.
 The other source of donation is from the prisoners' relatives and reading materials donated by released prisoners.

 All reading materials are screened and those deemed improper for the prisoners are rejected.
 However, the censorship varies according to the political situation in China.
 For example, after the death of Lin Biao, copies of Quotations from Chairman Mao Zedong (Little Red Book) were confiscated and pages with Lin Biao's words were removed.
 Even during the era without any political turmoil, it is worth noting that many publications legally publicized in China and available to the general public would not be permitted for prisoners.

 Visitation

 Visitation is conducted in a special visitation room, which is a room separated into two sections by a wall.
 A small window is on the wall for the communication between the prisoners and their relatives.
 Wardens can be either watch the visitation from another room immediately adjacent to the visitation room, or can be directly behind the prisoner.

 Anything brought into the prison by the prisoners' relatives must be screened and registered on a check sheet and those deemed unsuitable must be brought back immediately after the visitation is over.
 After visitation, there must be the signature of prison warden on the visitation permission slip for the relatives to leave the prison.
+When the relatives come to see the prisoners they get 15 minutes.

-Labour
+Labor

-Prisoners at Qincheng Prison are tasked with manual labour instead of being executed in accordance with Mao Zedong's order given in 1957 in one of his speeches, in which Mao explained why political prisoners must not be executed:
+Prisoners at Qincheng Prison are tasked with manual labor instead of being executed in accordance with Mao Zedong's order given in 1957 in one of his speeches, in which Mao explained why political prisoners must not be executed: